gomoob/oauth.js/README.md

 Services.

-The design of the library is largely inspired by the Facebook Javascript SDK and provides you similar methods, but the difference is that the called Web Services are not Facebook one's but your Web Services.
+The design of the library is largely inspired by the Facebook Javascript SDK and provides you similar methods, but the difference is that the called Web Services are not Facebook one's but your own Web Services.

-OAuth.JS is specifically designed to work with RIA, SPA and HTML5 mobile applications, it provides the following features :
+OAuth.JS is specifically designed to work with RIA, SPA and HTML5 web / mobile applications, it provides the following features :
  * Access and refresh token retrieval
  * Automatic and transparent Access and Refresh token reniewal